• Skip to primary navigation

 Vegan creme eggs with measuring cup of cocoa powder.

-Although these vegan chocolate eggs taste a little different to traditional Creme Eggs, they're still indulgent and absolute delicious.
-I hope you enjoy.
 (And if you're looking for more vegan Easter recipes, try my Chocolate Eggs with Raspberry Cream).

 Vegan creme egg half surrounded by chocolate eggs.